HABS-BRAIN/ai-driller/articles/eeg-conformer.md

 - **Most challenging case**: Subject 2 still gained 2.7%
 - **Statistical significance**: p < 0.05 across all subjects

-This consistency matters because brain signals are highly individual—what works for one person might not work for another.
+This consistency matters because brain signals are highly individual, i.e., what works for one person might not work for another.
 The EEG Conformer's robust performance suggests it's learning something fundamental about how brains encode information.

 ---